-49 ACI 318-08, 13.2.4; ACI 318-05, 13.2.4; ACI 318-02, 13.2.4; ACI 318-99, 13.2.4; CSA A23.3-04 Figure N13.1.2.(a) in Ref.
-[8], CSA A23.3-94, 13.1
+49 ACI 318-11, 13.2.4; ACI 318-08, 13.2.4; ACI 318-05, 13.2.4; ACI 318-02, 13.2.4; ACI 318-99, 13.2.4; CSA A23.3-04 Figure N13.1.2.(a) in Ref.
+[9], CSA A23.3-94, 13.1

-For design purposes, spSlab considers negative moments as those producing tension at the top of the slab and positive moments as those producing tension at the bottom of the slab.
-The negative design moment is taken at a section located at the face of the column, or column capital, but in no case is it considered at a location greater than 0.175 of the longitudinal span length, l_1 , away from the center of the column.
-This imposes a limit on long narrow supports, in order to prevent undue reduction in the design moment.
+For design purposes50, spSlab considers negative moments as those producing tension at the top of the slab and positive moments as those producing tension at the bottom of the slab.
+The negative design moment is taken at the face of the column below the slab, or at the face of the column capital, but in no case is it considered at a location greater than 0.175 of the longitudinal span length, l_1 , away from the center of the column.51 This imposes a limit on long narrow supports, in order to prevent undue reduction in the design moment.
 For slab systems with transverse beams, the face of a beam is not considered as the face of support.
-For end columns with capitals, the moments are taken at the midpoint of the capital extension.
-The column and middle strip moments correspond to the moments assigned to the slab element only. spSlab computes the amount of reinforcement for the moments on the left and the right side of the support.
+For end columns with capitals, the negative moments are taken at the midpoint of the capital extension.52 If a positive moment occurs at a support then its value at the face of the column above the slab is considered (or at the support centerline if there is no column above the slab).

+spSlab computes the amount of reinforcement for the moments on the left and the right side of the support.
 The negative design moment is the moment which requires the most area of reinforcement to be resisted.
 The location, left or right of the support, of the maximum moment may vary when systems differ on each side of the support (for example, a system with beams on one side only).